zettsu-t/sudokusse/sudokusse.md

 bin/sudokusse filename -N sse
 ```

-### Count how many solutions a sudoku puzzle has
+### Count how many solutions a Sudoku puzzle has

-A well-posed sudoku puzzle has a unique solution but a not well-posed
+A well-posed Sudoku puzzle has a unique solution but an ill-posed
-sudoku puzzle may have many solutions.
-SudokuSSE counts all solutions
+Sudoku puzzle possibly has many solutions.
+SudokuSSE counts all
-of a puzzle.
+solutions of a puzzle.

 Execute from a terminal